Tired of the News? Turn Outrage Into Action With These Digital Privacy Tips (+ Other Random Advice)

 - Punching Up Press

-Don't you hate reading the news and knowing that all you can do is shake your fist at it?
+Ever read the news and feel like all you can do is shake your fist at it?

 WITHDRAW YOUR DATA FROM PRIVACY INVADERS

-Above is a fabulous infographic called the "Privacy Iceberg" by Lemmy user The 8232 Project.
-(Used with permission.)
+Below is a fabulous infographic called the "Privacy Iceberg" by Lemmy user The 8232 Project.
+(Used with permission.
+Scroll to the bottom of this page for links and a transcript.)

 ACTION ITEM: Locate where you are on the iceberg and do one thing that will start to move you down a level.
 For example, if you're on the "As Seen on TV" tier, try switching from Google Search to DuckDuckGo.
 If you're on the "Privacy Enthusiast" tier, join the Signal messaging app and invite a few friends.
 If you're at "Privacy Activist" level, you get a pass—no need to fake your own death.

-(BTW, I list many more zero-cost and affordable alternatives to surveillance capitalists' products in DISENGAGE: Opting Out—and Finding New Options—to Reclaim Your Life from Spammers, Scammers, Intrusive Marketers and Big Tech.
+(BTW, I list many free privacy tools in DISENGAGE: Escape the Leash of Big Tech, Scams and Surveillance—Everyday Resistance for the Digital Underdog.
 Remember, this book is my gift to you...it was a passion project and I never charge for it!)

 USE THE FORCE AGAINST BIG TECH